typelevel/typelevel.github.com/_events/2016-12-10-scalaxhack.md

 Skills Matter's dedicated conference venue and tech hub near Moorgate Station in central London.

-The full of sessions and topics will be decided by the participants on the day.
+The full list of sessions and topics will be decided by the participants on the day.
 There are some preliminary ideas on the [ScalaxHack web site][scalaxhack].